Irish history , Irish politics - from today and yesterday : all 32 Counties !

 --- So said Charlie McCreevy , Fianna Fail , the present Free State Minister for Finance .

-Ah , come on now , Charlie--- cheer up !
+Ah , come on now , Charlie --- cheer up !
 Just think of the good you're doing for the community and carry-on .......

 Wednesday, November 26, 2003

-THE FIRST IRISH REPUBLICAN NEWSPAPER - ' THE NORTHERN STAR ' : 1792 - 1797.......
+' THE NORTHERN STAR ' : 1792 - 1797 .......

 .......within four years of its formation (ie by 1796) , ' The Northern Star ' newspaper had the largest circulation of any newspaper in Ireland .
 The Brits were not impressed -- they were harassing the staff of the 'paper on a regular basis and then arrested its Editor , Samuel Neilson , for publishing what they termed a " seditious " article.......